 Social anxiety is hardly a baby-specific issue – after all, many of us still get the jitters before venturing into a dinner party or reception area packed with wine glass-wielding strangers.
-So when it comes time to introduce Baby to new adults – friends, family, coworkers, you name it – don’t be surprised if his initial response seems to be, “No thanks!”
+So when it comes time to introduce Baby to new adults – friends, family, coworkers, you name it – don’t be surprised if their initial response seems to be, “No thanks!”
 Some babies instantly warm to strangers while others may fidget, shy away, or even cry.
-This “stranger anxiety” can especially worsen between 6 and 12 months when he starts to recognize faces better.
+This “stranger anxiety” can especially worsen between 6 and 12 months when they start to recognize faces better.
 Try adopting these tactful steps to make Baby’s early contact with the wider world easier for both of you.

 - Prepare the other party